This post is a travelguide about the best things to to do in Tiraspol and why you should travel to Transnistria.

 5. Green market

-At last every Soviet city has a green market.
-The one in Tiraspol looks like a modern affair with its green building, but inside is a traditional farmers market with fresh fruits and vegetables.
-This is the best place to buy some delicious honey or homemade cottage cheese.
+At last every Soviet city has a market.
+The one in Tiraspol looks like a modern affair with its green building, but inside is a traditional farmers bazaar with fresh fruits and vegetables.
+This is the best place in Tiraspol to buy and try some delicious honey or homemade cottage cheese.

 6. Christmas cathedral

-Next to the green market is the christmas cathedral that is worth a look inside.
+Next to the green market is the rather new christmas cathedral.
 It was completed in 1999 to become the largest and most important Russian orthodox church in Transnistria.

 7. Dniestr River

-The town of Bendery is only 18 kilometers from Tiraspol.
+The town of Bendery is only 18 kilometers from Tiraspol and it is easy to visit.
 The main atraction is the 16th century Ottoman fortress that saw intense fights between the Turks and the Russians before it became part of Russia in the 19th century.

 Next to the fortress is the Alexander Nevski church dedicated to the last Russian tsar and his family.
 The paintings inside the church show several pictures of the Romanovs including an image of the moment the Bolsheviks killed the family.

-I had no time to visit the Noul Neamt monastery, but it is easy to visit.
+I had no time to visit the Noul Neamt monastery, but it is easy to visit from Tiraspol.
 Most churches in Tiraspol are new, but this all male monastery is from 1861 and is one of the most important religious sites in Transnistria.

 During Soviet times the monastery was used as a tuberculosis hospital, but in 1989 it was beautifully restored and opened its door again for believers.